When it first hit, the pandemic was a curse.

 All that changed with the advent of captioned video meetings.

-There are few overlapping conversations.
+There are fewer overlapping conversations.
 And everyone is captioned including the mumblers.
 While automatic captions aren’t perfect, I’m catching more than I did in face-to-face meetings.
 Automatic captions have one advantage over human captions.
 They’re faster.

 One of the most valuable tools is the speaker view feature.
 This puts the person speaking front and center on the screen.
 No more vertigo from searching for the speakers.
 The person simply pops up on my screen.